hoyinchu/hoyinchu.github.io/page/4about.md

 * content
 {:toc}

 I am a 4th-year undergraduate student at Northeastern University majoring in computer science and mathematics who loves doing research and learning about new things.
-I am interested in developing novel machine learning algorithms to tackle problems in biology and I am currently a member of [Pedja's lab](https://www.ccs.neu.edu/home/radivojac/)
+I am interested in developing novel machine learning algorithms and applying them to problems in biology.
+Currently I am a member of [Pedja's lab](https://www.ccs.neu.edu/home/radivojac/).
+Check out the demo page for some of the works I have done!

 ## Contact Me
 * [Resume](../asset/pdf/Hoyin_Chu_Resume.pdf)